ExtraltExtralt

 4. Extralt Explore

-Extralt's Explore layer is for independent product discovery from open-web ecommerce data.
-Extract observes product pages, Enrich structures them, Extend resolves same-product and related-product identity, and Explore exposes product search, alternatives, alternate listings, and price history.
+Extralt's Explore layer is for querying product intelligence built from open-web ecommerce data.
+Extract observes product pages, Enrich structures them, Extend resolves same-product and related-product identity, and Explore exposes product search, alternatives, alternate listings, and price history over the customer's own dataset.

-Use it when: agent builders and commerce teams need observed product intelligence beyond merchant-submitted feeds.
+Use it when: agent builders and commerce teams need to build their own product intelligence layer from observed open-web ecommerce data.

 Related comparisons: Extralt vs Firecrawl, Extralt vs Bright Data, Extralt vs DataWeave.